This is part one of a four-part series on getting started with open source projects. Check back for new parts in the following weeks.

-The practice of building and maintaining open source software works because people from all over the world, of all abilities and backgrounds, form communities to support the projects they care about.
+Most modern software developers depend heavily on open source tools and libraries.
+But relatively few of us contribute back to open source.
 It’s not difficult to support the open source projects you use every day, and the efforts you make will have tangible effects on the quality of that software.

-Ready to get started?
+So, ready to get started?
 First, consider what you can do to contribute to the projects you already use every day.
-If you do any sort of programming these days, chances are you’re using open source projects.
+If you do any programming these days, chances are you’re using open source projects.
 Languages like Ruby and Python and frameworks like React and Node.js are all open source projects.
 The developer tools you use are probably open source as well.
-The Atom editor is open source, as is the Eclipse IDE.
-The Nginx and Apache web servers are open source, as are the Tomcat and Jetty Java servlet containers.
+The Atom editor, Eclipse IDE, Nginx, and Apache web servers are open source, as are the Tomcat and Jetty Java servlet containers.
 In fact, we have a number of open source projects here at New Relic.

 Start by contributing to the projects you use every day; the projects you’re most familiar with will be the easiest to get involved in.
-Here are five ways you can get started on your own, followed by four tips for getting involved in open source projects with other developers:
+Here are five ways you can get started on your own.

 1. Report a bug to the project’s issue tracker